 R. J. Corman Railroad Group employs approximately 1,500 people in 23 states.
 In addition to short line railroad and switching operations, R. J. Corman companies provide a broad scope of services to the railroad industry such as emergency response, track material distribution, track construction, and signal design and construction.

 Book a delicious and unique dining experience for your group!
-The perfect venue for birthdays, weddings, anniversaries, graduations, business dinners, and more!
-Special group rates available.
+The perfect venue for tour groups, weddings, customer appreciation events, corporate outings, business dinners, or committee luncheons.

 Immerse yourself in an experience aboard luxurious rail cars traveling through the heart of Kentucky Bourbon country.
 Reservation price includes train excursion and all non-alcoholic beverages, including coffee and tea.
 Appetizers, desserts and alcoholic beverages are available for purchase and are prepared on-board by our culinary team.